rm--/genRandSVG/README.md

 ## why?

 Randomized images are useful for cognitive tests.
-Test person have to remember images without associations.
+Test persons have to remember images without associations.
-If you don't have a association to an image, it is more difficult to recognize the image.
+If you don't have an association to an image, it is more difficult to recognize the image.
 So the brain acitivity of real "remembering" can be determined.

 ## installation